bwajtr/fluent-spring-jdbctemplate/README.md

 #### 1. You want to try Fluent Template on existing project (but keep NamedParameterJdbcTemplate too)

-If you want to use both `FluentNamedParameterJdbcTemplate` and `NamedParameterJdbcTemplate` in single project - for example because you do not want to brake existing code, but you want to use this new library for newly written code - then please:
+If you want to use both `FluentNamedParameterJdbcTemplate` and `NamedParameterJdbcTemplate` in a single project - for example because you do not want to break existing code, but you want to use this new library for a newly written code - then please:

 1. create the `FluentNamedParameterJdbcTemplate` bean using the existing named template
 2. mark the existing NamedParameterJdbcTemplate bean creation with `@Primary` annotation (you will get autowiring issues if you don't)